Skip to content

 Output JSON Format#

-The script should return a list of traps.
+The script returns a list of traps.

 {